 6- Remind yourself that the item served its purpose for a time, and it’s okay to be thankful for that and then move on.

-7- Have a designated area for mementos, and don't allow yourself to outgrow it.
+7- Have a designated area for mementos and sentimental items, and don’t allow yourself to outgrow it.

 Mementos or sentimental items are definitely one of the toughest categories to declutter!
 Some “decluttering purists” may say that these items don’t serve a practical purpose and should go, but I tend not to take such a hard line.